 On This Page

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals for pediatric orthopedics.
+Gillette Children’s Specialty Healthcare is a nationally and internationally recognized leader in pediatric orthopedics.
 Our orthopedic surgeons treat complex conditions—such as scoliosis and osteogenesis imperfecta—as well as orthopedic needs resulting from cerebral palsy, spina bifida, muscular dystrophy and other lifelong conditions.
 In addition, we provide acute orthopedic care for sports injuries, traumatic injuries and infections.

 As part of Gillette’s Center for Pediatric Orthopedics, our orthopedic surgeons collaborate with other Gillette specialists to provide comprehensive care for every patient.
 In addition, through Gillette Lifetime Specialty Healthcare, we evaluate and treat patients whose needs continue into adulthood.